 - This Python tutorial is practical.
 I kept the dry theory to an absolute minimum and focused on getting stuff done in the real world instead.
 But at the same time, I try to explain how things really work instead of teaching you tricks.

-- It’s completely free to use this Python online tutorial!
+- Did I mention it’s completely free to use this Python tutorial?

 What you will learn from this tutorial